'He thought it was funny': Sex worker Lisa Lewis attacked online

-A Dunedin man subjected a notorious online porn star to a slew of online abuse, including falsely claiming she had Aids, a court has heard.
+A Dunedin man subjected a porn actress to a slew of online abuse, including falsely claiming she had Aids, a court has heard.

 The 33-year-old wrote three fake stories about Lisa Lewis – a former sex worker and ex-Hamilton mayoral candidate – for now defunct parody websites.